-ESL 540 Integrated ESL Skills, Level 4 0 units
+ESL 540 Integrated ESL Skills, Level 4 0 units 36-90 lecture hours

 Other Requirements: Complete Level 3 courses.

 Language development for limited English speakers above the intermediate level.
 Concentration on all language skills - listening, speaking, reading, writing, and grammar.
 Prepares students to continue college course work.
 (Fourth in a series of four courses) It corresponds to all the credit ESL courses at the Low-advanced to High-advanced levels.